Fatmire09/Smart-Greenhouse-Controller/README.md

   - sensors start updating without blocking the main loop
   - the system continuously:
       - reads the soil moisture
-      - controls the water oump
+      - controls the water pump
       - monitors temperature and humidity
       - opens/closes the greenhouse door automatically
       - updates the LCD display.